 As more attention continues to go to mental health issues, guidance and counselling will continue to have a positive prospect in Nigeria since counsellors are centric to the alleviation of mental health issues.

 3. There is a rise of new mental health issues that weren’t existent before

 While this is sad news for the country, it is good news for the guidance and counselling profession since this is the core of our activities.
 If there are no problems, there is no need for counsellors but increasing problems means more grounds for us.

 We are beginning to hear of disorders that weren’t heard of before; stress, anxieties, personality disorders are becoming more popular stories in our society.
-That signals good prospect for counsellors in Nigeria.
+That signals good prospects for counsellors in Nigeria.